FMT-Software-solutions/stock-flow/release/README.md

-# FMT Template Release Process
+# stock-flow Release Process

-This directory contains the automated release system for FMT Template Electron application.
+This directory contains the automated release system for stock-flow Electron application.

 ## Overview